 The class was full with 35 students, so it was a challenge to teach them all how to do this dance which reinforces the idea of using opposition.
 For most, it was a totally new experience to tombé in second position on half-toe, so I I used Sophie Ono, who is a regular and continues to improve like a house afire, but who at first did not understand the movement.
 To help her balance the tombé to the right, I pulled her left arm and shoulder away from her right foot, and told her to keep the weight of her head on her left shoulder.
 Voila!
 That demonstration of opposition helped most of the class understand how to work their bodies and after that most could do the exercise with grace and fluidity.
 We also worked this idea forward and back.
 I love to see dancers dance!

 If you are a teacher, this video will give you lots of short dances you can use in class.
-If you are an adult student, get the video and do06_10MBB these simple dances in your living room.
+If you are an adult student, get the video and do these simple dances in your living room.
 On with the dance!